Second Chance (game show): Broadcast historySecond Chance debuted on March 7, 1977, at noon ET/11:00 AM CT/MT/PT, replacing a short-lived variety series starring Don Ho (which had itself replaced Peck's Hot Seat on October 25, 1976). Almost immediately the series faced problems as the Noon timeslot on the networks was long subject to preemptions for local newscasts and other programming. The CBS soap opera The Young and the Restless, which was starting to become a ratings success in its fourth season, also proved troublesome for Second Chance in the timeslot (NBC, which aired Name That Tune and Shoot for the Stars at Noon during the first three months of Second Chance's run, was also struggling).

-Episode status

-Three pilots were made for Second Chance.
-Only the third pilot exists.
-The episodes aired May 31 and June 27, 1977, and the series finale (albeit only in audio form) are the only three episodes of the aired series existing to this day.
-An opening sequence announced by Jack Clark is also available (albeit in audio form).
+Successor

-Press Your LuckPress Your Luck, a retooling of Second Chance, later aired on CBS from 1983 until 1986.
+Press Your Luck, a retooling of Second Chance, later aired on CBS from 1983 until 1986.
 Although both shows featured nearly-identical gameplay, Press Your Luck employed a more colorful, constantly changing gameboard, its villain was the animated "Whammy", and its question rounds were conducted differently.
 Also, the leader at the end of the first round got to play the board last in the second round while the contestant with the lowest score or, in case of a tie, the leftmost player went first.
-Also, contestants stayed on the show until they were defeated, won for five straight days, or amassed $25K or more in winnings (raised to $50K or more on November 1, 1984).
+Also, contestants stayed on the show until they were defeated, won for five straight days, or reached/exceeded the winnings limit in effect for CBS game shows at the time (originally $25,000; raised to $50,000 in November 1984).

-The ABC version began in 2019.
-Unlike the CBS version, contestants appeared only once, and the winner after two Big Board rounds played the Bonus Round for up to $1,000,000.
+The ABC version began in 2019 and does not feature returning champions; however, the winner of each episode goes on to play a bonus round for up to $1 million in cash and prizes.